-Early entrance to kindergarten is a subject typically addressed through gifted education.
+Early entrance to kindergarten is addressed through gifted education.
 It is covered in the State of Ohio’s Model Student Acceleration Policy.
 According to the Ohio Revised Code (3324.01), “gifted” means students who perform or show potential for performing at remarkably high levels of accomplishment when compared to others of their age, experience, or environment and who are identified under Division (A), (B), (C), or (D) of Section 3324.03 of the Revised Code.

 The Early Entrance to kindergarten process shall be reviewed annually by the Early Entrance to Kindergarten Committee.
 The District early entrance to kindergarten board policy can be found here.